-- (1) Except for junction boxes, meters and existing overhead utility lines, underground utilities shall only be required where new internal streets are constructed. - (2) If clustered mailboxes are required by the United States Postal Service, they will conform to such requirements, and locations where such mailboxes are required shall be installed on a separate parcel that is off of the right-of-way or travel lanes of roads or streets.
+(2) If clustered mailboxes are required by the United States Postal Service, they will conform to such requirements, and locations where such mailboxes are required shall be installed on a separate parcel that is off of the right-of-way or travel lanes of roads or streets.
 Such location(s) shall provide adequate paved parking or queuing, and the access from the cluster box venue location shall be no closer than one hundred feet (100') from any public street intersection so as not to interfere with sight distances or traffic circulation.
-The location will be owned and maintained by the developer or a common interest element. - (3) Not required in subdivisions with lots at 5 or more acres. - (4) A County Streetlight Special District is required. - (5) May be required to tie on to an existing municipal or county system pursuant to a county ordinance or intergovernmental agreement. - (6) Reference 6.3.10 of this appendix (not required in AG-5, R-80, R-40, R-25).
+The location will be owned and maintained by the developer or a common interest element.

-Schedule 6.7.2: Improvement standards for street grading and surfacing Phase Standard 1 11 Sub-grade Shall be compacted to 100% of the laboratory maximum dry density.
-See Schedule 10.1.1 for inspections and testing requirements. Х X Graded aggregate- base Shall meet Georgia D.O.T. specifications and be no less than six (6) inches in depth.
+Schedule 6.7.2: Improvement standards for street grading and surfacing Phase Standard 1 Sub-grade Shall be compacted to 100% of the laboratory maximum dry density.
+See Schedule 10.1.1 for inspections and testing requirements. х х Graded aggregate- base Shall meet Georgia D.O.T. specifications and be no less than six (6) inches in depth.
 Any alternative materials shall be submitted to the County Engineer for approval.
 It shall be compacted to 100% of the maximum dry density.
-See Schedule 10.1.1 for inspections and testing requirements.
-X Х Asphalt mixtures Shall be approved by the County Engineer and satisfy Georgia D.O.T. specifications.
-Surface course shall be 9.5 mm or 12.5 mm asphalt superpave unless otherwise approved by the County Engineer.
-X Job mix formula A formula for hot mix asphalt shall be submitted to the county at least one (1) week prior to paving.
+See Schedule 10.1.1 for inspections and testing requirements. х x Asphalt mixtures Shall be approved by the County Engineer and satisfy Georgia D.O.T. specifications.
+Surface course shall be 9.5 mm or 12.5 mm asphalt superpave unless otherwise approved by the County Engineer. x Job mix formula A formula for hot mix asphalt shall be submitted to the county at least one (1) week prior to paving.
 All mixtures must contain hydrated lime or anti-strip additive.
-Minimum thickness shall be two (2) inches. Х Reflective markings Blue reflective raised pavement markers shall be required to identify fire hydrant locations.
-All other pavement markings and road striping shall meet Georgia D.O.T. specifications. Х

-I - Laboratory Testing: To verify the above items, testing shall be done for every 1,500 square yards of material placed.
+Minimum thickness shall be two (2) inches. х Reflective markings Blue reflective raised pavement markers shall be required to identify fire hydrant locations.
+All other pavement markings and road striping shall meet Georgia D.O.T. specifications. Х of material placed. : To verify the above items, testing shall be done for every 1,500 s tion and approval of county engineer or designee. square e yards